chenchaoyi/macaca-appium/README.md

 $ ./node_modules/.bin/macaca server --verbose -p 4723
 ```

-* Now you can run your Appium test just as it is, Macaca server replaces Appium server, and you are all set to see your tests running with XCUItest instead of the deprecated UIAutomator underlayer.
+* Now you can run your Appium test just as it is.
+Macaca server replaces Appium server, and you are all set to see your tests running with XCUItest instead of the deprecated UIAutomator underlayer.

 ## Inspector ##
 Macaca provides a [Web based inspector]